cjacks04/academic-site/content/publication/example/index.md

 # Summary.
 An optional shortened abstract.
 summary:

-tags: [citizen science, Zooniverse, Gravity Spy]
+tags: [citizen science, Zooniverse, learning]

 # Display this page in the Featured widget?
 featured: true